Northern Isles

-Tourism is important to both archipelagos, and there are regular ferry and air connections between them and with mainland Scotland.
-Their distinctive prehistoric ruins play a key role in their attraction for tourists.
-The Scandinavian influence remains strong, especially in local folklore, and the place-names of the islands are dominated by their Norse heritage, although some may retain pre-Celtic elements.
-Both island groups have strong, although distinct, local cultures.
+Tourism is important to both archipelagos, with their distinctive prehistoric ruins playing a key part in their attraction, and there are regular ferry and air connections with mainland Scotland.
+The Scandinavian influence remains strong, especially in local folklore and both island chains have strong, though distinct local cultures.
+The names of the islands are dominated by the Norse heritage, although some may retain pre-Celtic elements.

 Geography

 The phrase "Northern Isles" generally refers to the main islands of the Orkney and Shetland archipelagos.
 The Island of Stroma, which lies between mainland Scotland and Orkney, is part of Caithness, so for local government purposes it falls under the jurisdiction of the Highland council area, rather than that of Orkney.
 It is nevertheless clearly one of the "northern isles" of Scotland.
 Fair Isle and Foula are outliers of Shetland, but would normally be considered part of Shetland, and thus of the Northern Isles.
 Similarly, Sule Skerry and Sule Stack, although distant from the main group, are part of Orkney, and therefore technically amongst the Northern Isles.
 However, the other small islands that lie off the north coast of Scotland are in Highland, and are thus not usually considered to be part of the Northern Isles.

 Orkney has 20 inhabited islands and Shetland has 16.

 Orkney is situated 16 km north of the coast of mainland Scotland, separated from it by the waters of the Pentland Firth.
 The largest island of Orkney, known as the "Mainland" has an area of 523.25 km2, making it the sixth largest Scottish island.
 Its total population in 2001 was 19,245, and its largest town is Kirkwall.
 Shetland is around 170 km north of mainland Scotland.
 It covers an area of 1468 km2 and its coastline is 2702 km long.
 Lerwick, the capital and largest settlement, has a population of around 7,500.
 About half of the archipelago's total population of 22,000 people live within 16 km of the town.